-Prerequisite: None.
-(4 credits) The course will consider the evolution of the universe, the Earth and its environments and the evolution of living organisms.
+The course will consider the evolution of the universe, the Earth and its environments and the evolution of living organisms.
 Consideration will be given to fundamental processes by which organisms grow and reproduce, how they interact with their environments and the distribution of major groups of organisms on earth.

-CLIMATE 172 (Univ Course 111) (EARTH 172) (SNRE 172) (Sociology 111).
-Introduction to Global Change-Part II
+CLIMATE 172 (ENVIRON 111) (EARTH 172) (ENSCEN 172) (GEOG 111).
+Climate Change and Sustainability: Environmental Challenges of the 21st Century Prerequisite: None.
+(4 credits)